 How we make it easy?

-Whatever you choose to do, the 6Storage software makes it easy and efficient to change rates, transfer customers from locker to locker or to move new ones in.
+Whatever you choose to do, the Self-storage management software makes it easy and efficient to change rates, transfer customers from locker to locker or to move new ones in.